openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Transmitter-Supplied**, A URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
-This MUST be identical to the `iss` Claim value in Security Event Tokens issued from this Transmitter.
+This MUST be identical to the "iss" Claim value in Security Event Tokens issued from this Transmitter.

 aud